PavanRangani/docs/docs/prd/estate-plan/will.md

 Mockup //TODO

 - When no Will available then show `No Will Available` message.

-- For Codicil -  `No Codicil Available`.
+- For Codicil -  `No Codicils Available`.
-- For Trust - `No Trust Available` .
-- For Guardian - `No First Guardian Available` & `No Second Guardian Avaialble`.
+- For Guardian - `No First Guardians Available` & `No Second Guardians Avaialble`.
+- Specific Bequests : `No Specific Bequests Available`.
-- For Specific Bequests - `No Individuals Avaiable` & `No Charities Available` & `No Trusts Available`.
+- For Testamentary Trust & Second Trustee : `No Testamentary Trusts Available`  &  `No Second Trustee(s) Available`.
-- For Summary of Estate plan - `No Summary of Estate plan Available` .
+- For Summary of Estate plan - `No Summary of Estate plan Available`.

-​